selfcustody/krux/docs/getting-started/settings.en.md

 #### Thermal
 Printers can come with different baudrates from the manufacturer.
 By default, Krux assumes the connected printer will have a baudrate of `9600`.
 If yours is different, you can change it here.

-Also setup the TX Pin you'll use (e.g. 35 for M5stickV and 7 for Amigo) and tweak other parameters according to your printer recommendations.
+Also setup the TX Pin you'll use (e.g. 35 for M5stickV and 7 for Maix Amigo) and tweak other parameters according to your printer recommendations.
 For most printers you will only need to connect 2 cables, the device TX to the printer RX and ground.
 Consult the [part list](../parts.md/#optional-thermal-printer) page for supported printers.

 #### Driver
 Here you choose between Thermal, CNC or none (default).
 Leave this setting to "none" if you won't use a printer and don't want to be bothered by print prompts.

 <div style="clear: both"></div>

-#### Touchscreen (Amigo and Yahboom only)
+#### Touchscreen (Maix Amigo and Yahboom only)
 <img src="../../img/maixpy_amigo/touchscreen-150.png" align="right">

 If your device has touchscreen you can change the touch detection threshold.
 If it is being too sensitive or detecting false (ghost) touches, you should increase the threshold value, making it less sensitive.
 The other way is also valid, reduce the threshold to make the screen more sensitive to touches.